Nomad Games

 Hi Talisman fans!

-We’re excited to announce one of the exciting new features we’re bringing to Talisman: Digital 5th Edition - a Deck Editor!
+We’re excited to announce one of the exciting new features we’re bringing to Talisman: Digital 5th Edition - the Deck Editor!
 The ability to customise the decks you play with in a game of Talisman is something that the community has requested for a long time, and we’re super excited to finally confirm that you’ll be able to do so in Talisman: Digital 5th Edition!

 With the Deck Editor, you’ll be able to fully customise the experience you can expect in each game of Talisman: Digital 5th Edition you play, and use your custom decks with your friends too!
 Want to make the only spell available be the ‘Random’ spell?
 How about filling the deck with extra Dragons to up the danger?
 However you want to play, you’ve got the ability to make your game, your way.